web3privacy/docs/docs/funding-requests.md

 - Project details:

-The goal is to make the concept of privacy easily accessible, understandable, and actionable for everyone, fostering a deeper connection and engagement with our initiatives.
+The goal is to make the concept of privacy easily accessible, understandable, and actionable for everyone, fostering a deeper collaboration and engagement with our initiatives.

 _This project is currently supported by Ethereum Foundation._